danimatasd/MUJOCO-AIDL/README.md

 ## Proximal Policy Optimization (PPO) <a name="ppo"></a>

-Proximal Policy Optimization (PPO) is considered on of the state-of-the-art algorithms in Reinforcement Learning, and it consists of a policy gradient method whose main goal is to have an algorithm that is as reliable as possible, and is data efficient.
+Proximal Policy Optimization (PPO) is considered one of the state-of-the-art algorithms in Reinforcement Learning, and it consists of a policy gradient method whose main goal is to have an algorithm that is as reliable as possible, and is data efficient.

 PPO is a policy-based reinforcement learning algorithm.
 It directly learns a policy that maps states to actions, rather than estimating a value function like value-based methods such as Q-learning.